- Better Choice

 Rocklobster is highly regarded for its firm, sweet and succulent flesh.
 Boil or steam whole lobsters and allow to cool before picking all of the meat from the tail and legs with the help of kitchen scissors.
 The meat can then be dressed and served in a salad or seafood cocktail, or tossed through pasta, risotto or egg-noodles.
 To serve in the shell, split lobsters lengthwise and cook shell-side down on a BBQ, in a steamer or in a hot oven.
 Simply top with a little butter, salt and lemon and you’re ready to serve!
 Leftover shells can be sautéed and turned into a delicious shellfish stock, soup or a traditional seafood stew such as a bouillabaisse or bisque, ensuring that you get the most out of your purchase.

-- WA West Coast Rock Lobster Fishery (6,647t 2012-13)
+- WA West Coast Rock Lobster Fishery (6,663t in 2021/22)

 The fishery is managed by setting yearly catch and size limits, with rocklobsters outside a certain size being returned to the water.
 These size limits protect both breeding animals and juveniles from harvest.
 The fishery also monitors the amount of spawning to ensure that enough rocklobsters are breeding every year.
+The western rock lobster population is in healthy, robust condition.